Confidence-Aware Multi-Field Model Calibration: Experiments

 \subsubsection{Ablation Study}

 We report the results of several variants of our ConfCalib on Avazu CTR task in Fig.~\ref{fig.ablation}.
-Concretely, we respectively remove the confidence-aware calibration with Wilson interval, the nonlinear z-score mapping function (replaced by a single linear mapping), and the multi-field joint calibration from the original ConfCalib.
-The results show that all variants have varying degrees of increase in calibration errors and decrease in AUC, which can demonstrate the effectiveness of each key point.
+Concretely, we respectively remove the confidence-aware calibration (i.e., turn into a field-wise naive calibration), the nonlinear z-score mapping function (replaced by a single linear mapping), and the multi-field joint calibration from the original ConfCalib.
+The removal of our confidence-aware calibration results in increase in field-wise calibration errors and decrease in AUC.
+After replacing the mapping function with a single linear function $g(z)=\lambda z$, AUC and all calibration error metrics deteriorate.
+This validates that the bounded mapping can provide proper calibration intensity compared with simple scaling.
+Finally, removing the joint calibration on multiple fields significantly increases both field-wise and global calibration errors and causes a large decline in AUC.

-The confidence-aware calibration partly preserves confidence in original predictions while calibrating based on observed posterior probabilities, which can avoid overfitting on limited validation samples in case the bias direction in the test dataset is opposite.
-In other words, it can effectively mitigate the impact of real-time data shifts during online serving.
-Although we cannot simulate frequent data shifts using a fixed test dataset, there is still an evident decline in AUC and an increase in Field-RCE after removing the confidence-aware calibration.

-The elaborate z-score mapping function dynamically adjusts the calibration intensity according to the deviations between predicted and observed probabilities.
-For samples with large deviations, it introduces an upper bound to force the calibrated result back to a high enough confidence level.
-After replacing the mapping function with a single linear function $g(z)=\lambda z$, AUC and all calibration error metrics significantly deteriorate.
-The main reason is that the unbounded linear function chooses insufficient calibration strength for samples with large deviations.

-The multi-field joint calibration simultaneously considers the biases across multiple fields and conducts joint calibration with optimized weights of each field.
-Compared to calibration on a single field, the joint calibration on multiple fields significantly improves both field-wise and global calibration errors, as well as AUC.